 Animal Trainers train animals for riding, harness, security, performance, or obedience, or assisting persons with disabilities.
 Accustom animals to human voice and contact; and condition animals to respond to commands.
 Train animals according to prescribed standards for show or competition.
 May train animals to carry pack loads or work as part of pack team.

-Animal Trainers with little to no experience tend to make between $18160 and $20640 while the more experienced ones make over $40010 per year.
+Animal Trainers with little to no experience tend to make between $20270 and $23310 while the more experienced ones can earn over $40710 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as An Animal Trainer is to move to a higher paying state like MN.
-Right now, the highest paying states for Animal Trainers are MN, NY, CA, FL and IL.
+One of the easiest ways to increase your salary as an Animal Trainer is to move to a higher paying state like IA.
+Right now, the highest paying states for Animal Trainers are IA, KY, IL, WA and CA.

-3 other factors that can increase your salary as An Animal Trainer is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as an Animal Trainer is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Animal Trainers what degree they had when they got the job and most of them said they had a High School Diploma followed by No degree.
+We asked other Animal Trainers what degree they had when they got the job and most of them said they had a High School Diploma followed by less than a High School Diploma.

 Pros and Cons

 Here are some of the pros and cons of being an Animal Trainer.

 |Suitable for people who likes practical and hands-on work|